Pathet Lao: 1959 to 1975

 With the signing of the Paris Peace Accords on 27 January 1973 all U.S. prisoners were to be released under Operation Homecoming.
-The United States Department of Defense (DOD) listed 311 Americans as missing in Laos, however on 1 February 1973 the North Vietnamese handed the Americans a list of prisoners of war in Laos which included only nine Americans: seven servicemen and two civilians.
+The United States Department of Defense (DOD) listed 311 Americans as missing in Laos, and on 1 February 1973 the North Vietnamese handed the Americans a list of prisoners of war in Laos which included nine Americans: seven servicemen and two civilians.
 U.S. agencies believe that as many as 41 Americans may have been held prisoner by the Pathet Lao.
 Charles Shelton who was captured on 29 April 1965 was listed as a prisoner by the DOD until September 1994.
-As at 26 July 2019 the DOD's Defense POW/MIA Accounting Agency listed 286 Americans as missing in Laos of which 263 were classified as further pursuit, 12 deferred and 11 non-recoverable.
+As of 26 July 2019 the DOD's Defense POW/MIA Accounting Agency listed 286 Americans as missing in Laos, of which 263 were classified as further pursuit, 12 deferred and 11 non-recoverable.

-Shortly after the Paris Peace Accords ended U.S. involvement in the Vietnam War, the Pathet Lao and the government of Laos signed a cease-fire agreement, the Vientiane Treaty, on 21 February 1973.
+After the Paris Peace Accords ended U.S. involvement in the Vietnam War, the Pathet Lao and the government of Laos signed a cease-fire agreement, the Vientiane Treaty, on 21 February 1973.

-On 4 April 1974 the Provisional Government of National Union (PGNU) was formed in Laos.

-In December 1974, the Pathet Lao were responsible for the killing of Charles Dean and Neil Sharman, backpackers who were captured near Vientiane.
+On 14 December 1974, the Pathet Lao killed Charles Dean and Neil Sharman, backpackers who were captured near Vientiane.

-The peace envisaged by the treaty lasted only two years.
-The Pathet Lao refused to disarm and the PAVN did not leave the country.
-In late February 1975, the Pathet Lao with PAVN assistance, began attacking government strongholds on the Plain of Jars.
-With the fall of the Cambodian government to the Khmer Rouge on 17 April and the fall of the South Vietnamese government to the PAVN on 30 April 1975 the non-communist elements of the national government decided that allowing the Pathet Lao to enter power would be better than to have them take it by force.
-Long Tieng was evacuated in mid-May.
-On 23 August 1975, Pathet Lao forces quietly entered the capital Vientiane.

-On 2 December 1975, the Pathet Lao firmly took over the government, abolishing the monarchy and establishing the Lao People's Democratic Republic.
-Shortly thereafter, the Pathet Lao signed an agreement with Vietnam that allowed Vietnam to station part of its army in the country and to send political and economic advisors into Laos.
-Vietnam afterward forced Laos to cut any remaining economic ties to its other neighbours, including Thailand and Cambodia.

-After the Pathet Lao took over the country in 1975, the conflict continued in isolated pockets.
-In 1977, a communist newspaper promised the party would hunt down the "American collaborators" and their families "to the last root".
-With the demise of the Soviet Union, control of Laos by Vietnam waned at the end of the 1980s.
-Today, "Pathet Lao" is often invoked as a general term signifying Lao nationalism.